ichthyop/ichthyop/doc/release/zone.rst

 with :math:`N_{tot}` the total number of released particles, :math:`S_k` the surface of the :math:`k^{th}` release area and :math:`N` the number of release areas.

-However, if the `user_defined_nparticles` parameter is set equal to `true`, then the number of particles released in each zone is defined by the user.
+However, if the `user_defined_nparticles` parameter is set equal to `true`, then the proportion of the particles to release in each zone is defined by the user.

 An example of zone release is provided below.

 .. _fig-zone-release: